ThomasHepworth/livescores/README.md

 #### Running in a python script
 * Open up `main.py` and run the script.
-* This script uses schedule to automatically update current_scores.json every minute.
+* This script uses schedule to automatically update current_scores.json every minute, so you should get consistent updates every few minutes (based on whatever you set it to).
+Obviously, be careful with how many requests you send... you don't want to get banned.

 #### Running using the shell
 Similarly to the above, you can also run the spider freely in the shell.